CheKey30/AirDemo/README.md

 To start this project, you should:

-  1.download it and open it with Intellij IDEA.
+  1.download it and open it with IDEA.

   2.change the code "InfluxDB influxDB = InfluxDBFactory.connect("http://localhost:8086", "root", "root");" in "AirCondition.java" to your own setting.